 5. Pre-workout drinks

-Pre-workout drinks such as Twitch Faster and Beet Elite are ideal for the halftime break.
+Pre-workout drinks such as Pre-Game and Beet Elite are ideal for the halftime break.
 Containing ingredients designed to energize you in minutes, they boost your energy by buffering lactic acid, increasing blood flow, and, in some cases, with caffeine.
 Some pre-workout drinks are carb and calorie free so do not help with glycogen replacement.
 That’s easily remedied by adding some glucose powder to your carb and calorie-free pre-workout supplement.

 6. Snack cakes